Disjunctive pronoun

 A disjunctive pronoun is a stressed form of a personal pronoun reserved for use in isolation or in certain syntactic contexts.

+In Modern English, this function is fulfilled by the object pronouns (me, you, him, her, us, them) when used in stressed or isolated positions (e.g., “Me.”) or after linking verbs (e.g., “It is me.”).

 Examples and usage

 Disjunctive pronominal forms are typically found in the following contexts.
 The examples are taken from French, which uses the disjunctive first person singular pronoun moi.
 The (sometimes colloquial) English translations illustrate similar uses of me as a disjunctive form.